 Gordon Chang, Stanford University

-This final panel will consider the future of Asian America—in particular, how Asians and Asian Americans might learn from and build on past experiences to create a more equitable future.
-Topics might include grass-roots activism; legal reforms; governmental policy; globalism/cosmopolitanism; art and activism; the future of Asian and Asian-American identities; allyship with other minority groups; and educational priorities.
-With shorter presentations, this panel will make space for discussion among speakers and with the audience.
+This final panel of The Huntington’s Asian American Experiences in California Symposium considers the future of Asian America—in particular, how Asians and Asian Americans might learn from and build on past experiences to create a more equitable future.

 Manjusha P. Kulkarni, AAPI Equity Alliance, “Resistance and Resilience: Asian Americans’ Response to Hate”